This document provides you with a quick overview of how to plot to DotCIO's plotters using the Adobe Acrobat application.

 - Once the printer is installed, open your PDF file in Adobe Reader or Adobe Acrobat and select “Print” from the File menu.
-Note: On Windows 8 machines right click and use the “Open With” option to select Adobe Reader.
+Note: You may need to right-click and use the “Open With” option to select Adobe Reader.

 - Select the correct printer from the drop-down menu and click “Properties”.

 - Note: See the “Preparations” subsection for selecting a printer.

 - Note: You may have to exit Adobe and reopen your document if the “Properties” button seems to lag for more than a few seconds.